Ventnor: Landmarks

 Ventnor Park, on the western side of town, was awarded 'Park of the Year' at the 2016 South and South East England in Bloom Awards.
 It has a bandstand, small aviary and stream, a putting green open seasonally, outdoor gym, and live music on Sunday afternoons during the summer.
 The land was originally owned by the Hambrough family, and leased to the town in the 1880s.
 Other public open spaces include Cascade Gardens, with its former mill stream and small waterfall, which were laid out in 1903.
 Below is a paddling-pool on the esplanade with a model of the Isle of Wight that children can play on.

 RAF Ventnor is a former radar monitoring station atop St Boniface Down, and is now used for civilian and air traffic communications antennae.
 It also contains bunkers that were part of an early warning network, later converted into nuclear shelters during the Cold War as part of the ROTOR programme, now sealed and inaccessible.
 There is a memorial plaque nearby at the site of the 1962 Channel Airways Dakota accident, after which new regulations were introduced to improve air passenger safety.

 Ventnor Exchange is an arts centre that opened in 2014 in the old Post Office building on Church Street.
 It organises the annual Ventnor Fringe Festival, supports emerging artists, and runs creative workshops for young actors, artists and writers.
 The winter gardens is an Art Deco building, dating from 1936, which was designed as a result of a competition in 1935 and built on the site of the vicarage.
 It was closed in 2011, then refurbished and re-opened as a cafe/restaurant and entertainment venue in 2014.

 Along the coast, other notable landmarks include Blackgang Chine, the UK's oldest theme park, which opened in 1843.
 Its first attraction, still on display, was the skeleton of a whale washed up on an island beach the following year, The powerful lighthouse of St Catherine's is five miles away, at the southernmost tip of the island.

+Ventnor Town Hall survives but was converted into flats in 1994.